Is the new model better? One metric says yes, but the other says no. Which metric do I use?

-The supplementary material includes \begin{itemize} \item the procedure of obtaining the IncV parameters under the distributional assumptions of the numerical study (Section 3.1), \item the results of the numerical study (Section 3.2 and Section 3.3), and \item the histograms of the predicted AOF risk for the data example (Section 4). \end{itemize}
+The supplementary material includes \begin{itemize} \item the histograms of the predicted AOF risk for the data example, \item the procedure of obtaining the IncV parameters under the distributional assumptions of the numerical study scenarios in which neither of the working risk models is the true model, and \item the results of the numerical study scenarios in which the two-marker model is the true model. \end{itemize}